tnychn/opencc-extension/README.md

 All text in the webpage of the current active tab is converted whenever it loads or is updated.

+> [!NOTE]
-> **NOTE:** For performance reason, auto mode will not convert text on webpages which
+> For performance reason, auto mode will not convert text on webpages which
 > explicitly specify their `lang` attributes to be languages other than `zh` in their HTML documents.

 <p align="center">